- The Washington Times - Tuesday, January 27, 2026

 “From Somalia to Nigeria, the problem set is connected; we’re trying to take it apart.”

-The stepped-up cooperation follows U.S. airstrikes on sites the Trump administration says were linked to Islamic State-related groups in northwestern Nigeria on Christmas Day.
-This rare move underscored American frustration with jihadist expansion across West Africa.
+The stepped-up cooperation follows U.S. airstrikes on Christmas Day on sites that the Trump administration said were linked to Islamic State-related groups in northwestern Nigeria.
+The rare move underscored American frustration with jihadi expansion across West Africa.

 Advertisement